 (E) Attorneys often have tremendous workloads and expect to be reasonably compensated for time spent working for clients.

-Situation: The author of the passage claims that attorneys at a law firm are likely to bill for more hours than they work.
+Situation: The author of the passage claims that attorneys at a business firm are likely to bill for more hours than they work.